RebelliousX/msx-picoverse-public/docs/msx-picoverse-2040-multirom-tool-manual.en-US.md

 |---|---|
 |![PicoVerse Front](/images/2025-12-02_20-05.png)|![PicoVerse Back](/images/2025-12-02_20-06.png)|

-The PicoVerse 2040 is a Raspberry Pi Pico–based cartridge for MSX that uses replaceable firmware to extend the computer’s capabilities.
+The PicoVerse 2040 is a Raspberry Pi Pico based cartridge for MSX that uses replaceable firmware to extend the computer’s capabilities.
 By loading different firmware images, the cartridge can run MSX games and applications and emulate additional hardware devices (such as ROM mappers, extra RAM, or storage interfaces), effectively adding virtual peripherals to the MSX.
 One such firmware is the MultiROM system, which provides an on‑screen menu for browsing and launching multiple ROM titles stored in the cartridge.

-The cartridge can also expose the Pico’s USB‑C port as a mass‑storage device, allowing you to copy ROMs, DSKs, and other files directly from a computer to the cartridge.
+The cartridge can also expose the Pico’s USB‑C port as a mass‑storage device, allowing you to copy ROMs, DSKs, and other files directly from a PC with Windows or Linux to the cartridge.

 Additionally, you can use a Nextor firmware variant with +240 KB memory mapper support to take full advantage of the PicoVerse 2040 hardware on MSX systems with limited memory.